Beginner’s Guide to Quilting: Essential Tools & Supplies

 You can also head to your local quilt shop and have them help you pick out a beginner’s pattern.
 If your local shop offers classes, don’t hesitate to sign up.
 This is great for to learn the tricks of quilting hands-on before you start off with bad habits, and it’s also a great place to socialize with others who are just beginning as well.
 Quilting is all about community and I highly recommend becoming part of that community.
 Don’t hesitate to join a quilting club at your shop or local guild!
 Bonus: guilds will often have guest speakers and who doesn’t love free lessons!

 When you’re ready belly up to your sewing machine to start that first block, make sure you’ve chosen a simple pattern with large pieces.
-I really like to start with the four or nine patch because it teaches you how to strip piece as well as how to match seams and press properly.
+I really like to start with the four patch quilt block or nine patch because it teaches you how to strip piece as well as how to match seams and press properly.

 And lastly, as promised, here is your essential supply list.
 The supplies pictured here are from my own personal stash – don’t feel you have to purchase these particular brands.
 There are so many wonderful products out there and everyone has their own brand preferences.
 (Different strokes for different folks!)
 Start with these and you will soon see how quickly your stash will grow!